Climate Change Response

 Markets Access to new markets Low Low ・Develop medical devices to treat new diseases

-Resilience Participation in renewable energy programs, adoption of energy conservation measures
+Resilience Participation in renewable energy programs.

 Low Medium ・Promote multiple procurement of raw materials and consider alternatives